Ruth Chapter 1 Bible Study: Counting the Cost

 Chapter 4 - Fruits of freedom

 As we enter into chapter 1, we see an interesting picture involving three different women.
-In Naomi, Ruth and Orpah we see a backslider, a new convert and a double-minded woman and from their lives we can learn about the following things -
+In Naomi, Ruth and Orpah we see a backslider, a new convert and a double-minded woman.
+This Bible study lesson on Ruth chapter 1 will focus on their lives and what we can learn about:

 What do you do in a time of famine?